shiftstack/shiftstack-qa/collection/tools/README.md

-# Ansible Collection - shiftstack.list_filter
+# Ansible Collection - shiftstack.tools

 Documentation for the collection.